Why Different Currencies Have Different Price Value

 Supply, Demand, and Exchange Rates

 It became clear that supply and demand—both domestically and internationally—are the primary drivers of currency value.
-It is obvious that when the demand increases for a currency then the value rises and vice versa when the demand decreases the value tends to fall.
-In the other word the values are appreciated and/ the value depreciates.
-Several factors can affect in this appreciation and/or depreciations such as:
+It is obvious that when the demand increases for a currency or currency pairs, then the value rises, and vice versa, when the demand decreases, the value tends to fall.
+In other word, the values are appreciated, and / the value depreciates.
+Several factors can affect in this appreciation and/or depreciation, such as:

 Governments' money supply can have an impact on currency values.
 When they try to overprint currency to rebalance the market, the money loses its value, resulting in inflation.
 Higher interest rates attract investors who are seeking higher returns, cause more demand on that currency and then raise the currency value.
 The other effect is increasing cash flow as a result of foreign investors buying it and strengthening its value.
 As mentioned above, a higher rate of inflation could reduce consumers' purchasing power, which would reduce demand and cause depreciation.

-In financial market there are two key exchange rate system:
+In the financial market, there are two key exchange rate systems:

 What factors drive Currency Value?